 HubSpot is a large, fast-growing company with many B2B products and many product teams, so running experiments is a complex process.

-So, let’s dive into how we think about experiments and our process in determining the best experiments to run.
+So, let’s dive into how we think about experiments, our process in determining the best experiments to run, and how startups can apply the same principles.

-I previously gave a talk based on this blog post and have been asked for the slides so I’ve included them below.
+I previously gave a talk based on this post and have included the video and slides below.

 We run experiments to improve the user experience of our product, increase the number of people who sign up for our products, encourage users to engage with the product, and make it simple for users to upgrade to a paid product.

-There are a ton of factors which might cause a metric to change, from overall market sentiment to new products being released to a single blog post published by another unrelated website.
+There are many factors that might impact a metric, from overall market sentiment to new products being released to a single blog post published by another unrelated website.

 By running controlled experiments, we are able to isolate any improvement or decrease in performance to a single factor and make business and product decisions based on both qualitative and quantitative data.